compcommlab/oembeddings/README.md

 ## 02_preprocessing

+### Retain Whole Articles

+- `02_preprocess/01_cleanarticles.py`: take a whole article, clean it and add each paragraph as separate row to the DB (table `processed_articles`).
+Treats headlines as paragraphs.
+Ensures there are no duplicates with md5 sum.

+### Use single sentences

 - split articles into sentences (uses spacy) and store them as raw sentences.
 Ensures each sentence is unique.
 - clean sentences (`02_preprocess/02_cleansentences.py`) runs all kinds of text cleaning.
 Each cleaning parameter can be controlled with arguments.
 E.g., `--lowercase` makes all text lowercase.
 Use `--help` for a complete list of parameters.
     - Example usage: `python3 02_preprocess/02_cleansentences.py --remove_links --remove_emails --remove_emojis --remove_punctuation --remove_numbers --threads 8`